eedorenko/missionedge-plat-control-plane-seed/README.md

 Add a cluster definition under the `/clusters` directory.
 You can find the schema for a cluster definition in the `/schemas` directory [here](https://github.com/microsoft/multicloud-control-plane-seed/tree/main/schemas/Cluster.yaml).

 It's important to note that the values under `labels` are free-form text and not enforced.
 It is used to help match application assignments but is not validated for any type of ground-truth accuracy.

+Once a new cluster is registered in this repo, a new subdirectory will populate in the Cluster GitOps repo.
+You can point your cluster's Flux instance to the correct `/clusters` subdirectory.

+For example, for a cluster named `cluster-314`, Flux on that cluster would point to the path `clusters/cluster-314`.

 ### Register Application(s)